-- ➤ To consent or to refuse medical care, including diagnostic, surgical, or therapeutic procedures; - ➤ To authorize the physicians, nurses, therapists, and other health care providers of his/her choice to provide care for me, and to obligate my

-- resources or my estate to pay reasonable compensation for these services; - > To approve or deny my admittance to health care institutions, nursing homes, assisted living facilities, or other facilities programs.
-By signing this form I understand that I allow my representative make decisions about my mental health care except that he or she cannot admitted to have me a structured treatment setting with 24-hour-a-day supervision and an intensive treatment program - called a "level one" behavioral health facility - using just this grant of authority; - ➤To have access to and control over my medical records and to have the authority to discuss those records with health care providers.
+- > To consent or to refuse medical care, including diagnostic, surgical, or therapeutic procedures; - > To authorize the physicians, nurses, therapists, and other health care providers of his/her choice to provide care for me, and to obligate my resources or my estate to pay reasonable compensation for these services; - To approve or denymy admittance to health care institutions, nursing homes, assisted living facilities, or other facilities or programs.
+By signing this form I understand that I allow my representative to make decisions about my mental health care except that he or she cannot have me admitted to a structured treatment setting with 24-hour-a-day supervision and an intensive treatment program called a "level one" behavioral health facility using just this grant of authority; - > To have access to and control over my medical records and to have the authority to discuss those records with health careproviders.